MylesQuiambao/Attrition-Analysis/README.md

 # Attrition-Analysis
-A data analysis project wherein I use a binomial logistic regression model to predict employee turnover.
+A data analysis project wherein I use a binary logistic regression model to predict employee turnover.

 # Project Background
 The HR department of Salifort Motors wants to know which factors make an employee leave the company.
 Seeing as it is costly and time-consuming to interview, hire, and train an employee.